ekraw36/Tea_Docs/glossary.md

 # Statistical Analysis Glossary
 This document provides basic explanations for the key parts of statistical analysis.
 Each section provides a general overview of the function of the element, and the different varieties of that element that are supported by Tea.
-To learn more about using these elements within Tea, refer to Tea’s Task Documentation.
+To learn more about using these elements within Tea, refer to [Using Tea.](task_documentation.md)

 ---
 ## Variables